-Patients with end stage heart failure (HF) exhibit abnormalities in their skeletal muscle, thought to be as a result of reduced blood flow to the muscle as their HF severity worsens.
-We will identify the relative nature of these changes by obtaining skeletal muscle biopsies in these patients prior to surgery (either heart transplant or implant of a surgical heart bypass machine).
-These biopsies will be from the upper thigh as well as from the calf muscle.
-We will compare these biopsies to each other in each patient to identify if the changes we are seeing are in fact more severe in the distal (calf) muscle.
+Patients with end stage heart failure (HF) exhibit abnormalities in their skeletal muscle, thought to be as a result of reduced blood flow to the muscle as their HF worsens.
+We will identify the relative nature of these changes by obtaining skeletal muscle biopsies in HF patients as well as healthy control subjects without HF.
+These biopsies will be from the right upper thigh as well as from the right calf muscle.
+We will compare these biopsies to identify if the changes we are seeing are in fact more severe in the calf compared to the thigh muscle.

 In this research study, we are examining how brain activity (electrical and blood flow) changes during tests of emotional processing and attention and memory in the magnetic resonance imaging (MRI) scanner.
 We are also using non-invasive brain stimulation to probe different parts of the brain and measuring brain activity (electrical and blood flow) alongside evidence-based cognitive behavioural therapy.
 This study includes healthy and clinical participants and researchers hope this will help us develop improved brain-based treatments for emotional difficulties like depression.